aome510/hackernews-TUI/README.md

 `hackernews_tui` is written in Rust with the help of [Cursive TUI library](https://github.com/gyscos/cursive/).
 It uses [HN Algolia APIs](https://hn.algolia.com/api/) and [HN Official APIs](https://github.com/HackerNews/API) to get Hacker News data.

-The application consists of the following views:

-- `Story View` displays stories.
-There are different kinds of `Story View` depending on the `tag` used to filter stories:
-  - `Front Page`: stories on the front page
-  - `All Stories`: all stories
-  - `Ask HN`: ask HN stories
-  - `Show HN`: show HN stories
-  - `Jobs`: jobs stories
-- `Article View` displays the content of an article/web page in reader mode.
-- `Comment View` displays a story's comments.
-- `Search View` displays a search bar and stories matching the search query.

 ### Why hackernews-TUI?

 If you are either